-Air quality: the impacts of these excess emissions are estimated using the state-of-the-art CALPUFF atmospheric modeling system.
+Air quality: the impacts of these emissions are estimated using the state-of-the-art CALPUFF atmospheric modeling system.
 This model was also used for Eskom's Cost-Benefit study, but with the major difference that the study excluded the majority of South Africa's population from the assessment of the health impacts, and most of the health impact pathways included in Global Burden of Disease and other authoritative studies, capturing only a tiny fraction of the total health impact.

-The largest impact on average SO_2 and NO2 levels occurs in the area within 10-20km of each power plant.
-In contrast, the impact on PM2.5 concentrations is much more widespread, as most of the concentrations are due to formation of PM2.5 particles from SO2 and NOx emissions as the flue gases travel downwind.
+The largest impact on average SO_2 levels occurs in the area within 10-20km of each power plant.
+In contrast, the impact on PM2.5 concentrations is much more widespread, as most of the concentrations are due to the formation of PM2.5 particles from SO2 emissions as the flue gases travel downwind.
 Consequently, the largest contribution to annual PM2.5 levels is seen downwind, to the east and southeast of the power plants, but the impact is considerable in the entire region from Limpopo to Johannesburg and Newcastle.

-The modeling results indicate that emissions from Eskom power plants expose 1.6 million people to at least one exceedance of South Africa's air quality standard for 1-hour SO2 concentration and 280,000 people to an exceedance of 1-hour NO2 standard per year.
-The contributions of each plant's SO2, NOx and PM emissions to ambient PM2.5 and NO2 emissions are quantified separately to allow calculation of health impacts under different emissions scenarios.
+The modeling results indicate that emissions from Eskom power plants expose 1.6 million people to at least one exceedance of South Africa's air quality standard for 1-hour SO_2 concentration standard per year, showing the urgent need to mitigate SO2 emissions.
+The contributions of each plant's SO_2 , NOx and PM emissions to ambient PM2.5 and NO2 emissions are quantified separately to allow calculation of health impacts under different emissions scenarios.